Radityofajar/Wicom_woojoo/README.md

 ![model_comparison1](/docs/result_timecomplexity.JPG)
 ![model_comparison2](/docs/result_roc.JPG)
 ![model_comparison3](/docs/result_precision.JPG)

-The table above shows the comparison between each anomaly detection algorithm.
+The tables above show the comparison between each anomaly detection algorithm.
 We choose the best 3 among of them (Isolation Forest, HBOS, and MCD) and integrate it with streams data from postprocess feature.

+Isolation Forest(IForest): The main advantage of Isolation Forest is this algorithm proven effective to detect anomaly detection.
+ROC and Precision table show that IForest is pretty stable.
+The minor problem is IForest training time little bit slower compare with HBOS and MCD.
+However, this problem can be solved with multithreading method.

+HBOS: This algorithm is faster than IForest, but the ROC results show that this algorithm little bit struggle to detect anomaly in different types of data.

+MCD: similar like HBOS, this algorithm is faster than IForest.
+However, the precision score of this algorithm is low.

 We strongly recommend to use **Isolation Forest**, because its reliability and stability.